donavenom/visualizations/README.md

 I feel like this plot conforms to maximizing data density as I am displaying three sources of information (months, counts of daily reported COVID-19 cases, and types of COVID-19 cases).
 As for maximizing the size of the data matrix, I increased the plot margins to allow for more space between the dots and pushed out the x-/y-axis labels closer to the outer limits.
 At first, I played around with shrinking the data points but this effort made it more difficult to discern how many cases each dot represented.
 I ultimately chose to make the data dots a bit larger.

 *Principle 4 - Escape flatland*
-I used color to display multivariate data (months and type of COVID-19 case).
+Multivariate data did not escape the two-dimensional flatlands, but presentation of multivariate data was enhanced using color for type of COVID-19 case.

 *Principle 5 - Provide the user with an overview and details*
 The x-/y-axis are labeled appropriately to provide viewers with information to make sense of the graph.
 Further, I provided a legend describing what each color means.
 One thing I could have done, but admittedly had difficulty doing, is to provide a red diamond-shaped label in the legend indicating that the red diamond in the graph represents the month average of daily COVID-19 cases.